NBISweden/workshop-reproducible-research/docs/git.md

 GitHub): the former is the core of keeping track of your code's history, while the latter is how to store and share that history with others.

+### Create an account at GitHub

+If you have not done so already, go to [github.com](https://github.com/join) and create an account.
+You can also create an account on another online hosting service for version control, *e.g.* [Bitbucket](https://bitbucket.org) or [GitLab](https://about.gitlab.com/).
+The exercises below are written with examples from GitHub (as that is the most popular platform with the most extensive features), but the same thing can be done on alternative services, although the exact menu structure and link placements differ a bit.

 ### Create a remote repository

 * Log in to your GitHub account and press the *New* button on the left: